-Article 1434 - Carrying out, controlling and supervising covert investigative actions
+Article 143 - Carrying out, controlling and supervising covert investigative actions

-1. Covert investigative actions shall be carried out by an authorised state body in the manner prescribed by this Code.

-2. The Personal Data Protection Service shall control and supervise covert investigative actions in accordance with the Law of Georgia on Personal Data Protection.
+- 1. Covert investigative actions shall be carried out by an authorised state body in the manner prescribed by this Code. - 2.
+The Personal Data Protection Service shall control and supervise covert investigative actions in accordance with the Law of Georgia on Personal Data Protection.

-Article 143^5 - Obligation of a body carrying out covert investigative actions to store and keep record of information
+Article 143 - Obligation of a body carrying out covert investigative actions to store and keep record of information

-1. A body carrying out covert investigative actions and relevant investigative authorities shall be responsible for appropriately safeguarding the information obtained as a result of covert investigative actions.

-2. A body carrying out a covert investigative action shall keep a record of the following data related to covert investigative actions: the type of a covert investigative action; the start and end time of the covert investigative action; an object of a covert investigative action under Article $143^{1}(1)(a-c)$ of this Code is carried out - a technical identifier of an object of a covert investigative action; the requisites of a judge's ruling and/or of a reasoned resolution of a prosecutor.
+- 1. A body carrying out covert investigative actions and relevant investigative authorities shall be responsible for appropriately safeguarding the information obtained as a result of covert investigative actions. - 2.
+A body carrying out a covert investigative action shall keep a record of the following data related to covert investigative actions: the type of a covert investigative action; the start and end time of the covert investigative action; an object of a covert investigative action; if a covert investigative action under Article $143^{1}(1)(a-c)$ of this Code is carried out a technical identifier of an object of a covert investigative action; the requisites of a judge's ruling and/or of a reasoned resolution of a prosecutor.

-Article 1436 - Termination and suspension of a covert investigative action a) a specific objective provided for by a ruling authorising a covert investigative action has been accomplished;
+Article 1436 - Termination and suspension of a covert investigative action